MakerFaireOrlando/mfo-static-website/pages/attend.md

 * Strollers, backpacks, and a bottle of water are allowed.

 * No pets are allowed, for their safety.
-Registered service animals are welcome.
+Trained service animals as defined by the ADA are welcome.

 * **Anti-Harassment Policy** Maker Faire Orlando has a zero-tolerance policy for harassment of any kind.
 Please see our [Anti-Harassment Policy](/anti-harassment) for more information.